infozenfrance/Phraseanet-Docs/en/User/Guide/Display.rst

 .. note::

-	For detailed statistics on a Phraseanet base, refer to the page	dedicated to :doc:`statistics <Statistics>`.
+    For detailed statistics on a Phraseanet base, refer to the page dedicated to :doc:`statistics <Stats>`.

 Click on "Close" or the "Escape" key of the keyboard to close the window.

 .. _Display-Selections:

 Records selection
 -----------------